torianne02/torianne02.github.io/_posts/2019-02-08-optimistic_reaction.markdown

 export default GuestList
 ```
 That’s it… `({ guestList })`.
 All I needed was the curly braces around the prop variable.
 Completing my project was put off for 3 days due to that tiny mistake.
 I laughed so hard with the technical lead of the section when he pointed it out.
 I laughed so hard that I cried.
 It was such a relief to realize that my logic was overall correct, I just messed up one tiny thing.
-You could thing “You wasted 3 days, why are you feeling relief?”
+You could think “You wasted 3 days, why are you feeling relief?”
 Well, sure that’s one way to think about it, but I **react** to it in a more optimistic way.

 Overall, the 3 days that I spent reading common mistakes, watching tutorials, and reading official documentation, really helped me gain such a deeper understanding of how React and Redux work.
 I feel so much more comfortable and confident in my Javascript skills, the React component lifecycle, and the Redux store.